valsamovich/cs.github.io/docs/python.md

     count = distData.reduce(lambda a, b: a + b)
     print count

-To run from terminal: `spark-submit --master yarn --deploy-mode cluster [file].py`
+To run on cluster from terminal: `spark-submit --master yarn --deploy-mode cluster [file].py`